benavaz/leetcode-exercises/README.md

-My solutions to leet code exercise, mainly in python and go
+My solutions to leet code exercises, mainly in python and go